 The Mainline accounts for approximately 68% of Toll revenues.
-The Enterprise typically charges higher per-mile Toll rates on expansion Turnpike Projects than on the Mainline.
-As expansion projects continue to be added, the percentage of Toll revenues generated by expansion projects will continue to gradually increase while the percentage generated by the Mainline will gradually decrease.
-Toll revenues increased steadily from Fiscal Year 2013 through 2016 due to Systemwide traffic growth and annual Toll rate indexing.
+As expansion projects continue to be added, the percentage of Toll revenues generated by expansion projects will gradually increase while the percentage generated by the Mainline will gradually decrease.
+Toll revenues increased steadily from Fiscal Year 2014 through 2016 due to Systemwide traffic growth and annual Toll rate indexing.
 From Fiscal Year 2017 through 2019 Toll revenues exceeded \$1.0 billion annually due to continued Systemwide traffic growth.
-As a result of traffic declines due to the effects of the COVID-19 pandemic, Toll revenues decrease by approximately 9% in Fiscal Year 2020; thereafter, Toll revenues increased Fiscal Year 2021 and surpassed prepandemic levels in Fiscal Year 2022 as traffic levels improved.
-See "TURNPIKE SYSTEM FINANCIAL DATA" herein for additional information on Fiscal Year 2020 through 2022 Toll revenues.
+As a result of traffic declines due to the effects of the COVID-19 pandemic, Toll revenues decreased by approximately 9% in Fiscal Year 2020; thereafter, Toll revenues increased slightly in Fiscal Year 2021 and surpassed pre-pandemic levels in Fiscal Year 2022 as traffic levels improved.
+In Fiscal Year 2023, Toll revenues continued to increase due to higher traffic levels on the System and the full year opening of the 13-mile extension of Suncoast Parkway.
+See "TURNPIKE SYSTEM FINANCIAL DATA" herein for additional information on Fiscal Year 2019 through 2023 Toll revenues.

 Non-Toll operating revenues from Toll administrative charges and concessions and other revenues have generally increased over the last ten Fiscal Years.
-The steady increase in Toll administrative charges from Fiscal Year 2013 through 2018 was largely due to the increased percentage of System customers using TOLL-BY-PLATE instead of paying Tolls in cash.
+The steady increase in Toll administrative charges shown below through Fiscal Year 2018 was largely due to the increased percentage of System customers using TOLL-BY-PLATE instead of paying Tolls in cash.
 Toll administrative charges were lower in Fiscal Year 2019 as a result of the temporary waiver of the fees and administrative charges in connection with the System's transition to a new vendor for ETC, and in Fiscal Years 2020 and 2021, remained below Fiscal Year 2018 as a result of the continued impact of the COVID-19 pandemic.
 Administrative charges increased in Fiscal Year 2022 due to the conversion of the final portion of the Mainline, formerly known as the Ticket System, to AET and the opening of the 13-mile AET extension of the Suncoast Parkway.
-Concession revenues primarily consist of a fixed monthly rental payment or a percentage of revenues, whichever is greater, from the sale of food, fuel, and other items at the eight service plazas along the Mainline, and also includes advertisement revenues.
+Concession revenues primarily consist of a guaranteed minimum rental payment for the operation of the eight service plazas along the Mainline under a 30-year lease agreement, and also includes advertisement revenues.
 Other revenues of the System include transaction fees charged to certain interoperable partners and rental car companies.